- Breastfeeding 101 illustrates the basics in understanding breastfeeding.

 Signs of a healthy breastfed baby

 Not being able to measure how much your baby is eating may make you feel a little anxious.
-But here are some simple ways to know that you’re supporting his every nutritional need.
+Just remember that you’re supporting his every nutritional need when you are breastfeeding.

 - Feedings are comfortable for both of you.